 Core Elements Every Professional Email Signature Template Should Include

-Element | Why It Matters | Best Practices |
+| Element | Why It Matters | Best Practices |

-Full Name and Professional Title | Clearly identifying the sender helps recipients know exactly who they’re communicating with.
+| Full Name and Professional Title | Clearly identifying the sender helps recipients know exactly who they’re communicating with.
 This is especially helpful when emails are forwarded or revisited later. | Use the sender’s full name and official job title, and avoid nicknames or internal-only titles. |

-Company Name and Company Logo | These elements reinforce brand recognition and make it clear which organization the sender represents. | Only use the approved company name and logo, and keep the logo size modest and consistent across all employee email signatures. |
+| Company Name and Company Logo | These elements reinforce brand recognition and make it clear which organization the sender represents. | Only use the approved company name and logo, and keep the logo size modest and consistent across all employee email signatures. |

-Contact Details | Clear contact information makes it easy for recipients to respond or follow up, without having to visit your website or scroll through past emails. | Include a primary phone number, business email, and website, and avoid unnecessary or personal contact details. |
+| Contact Details | Clear contact information makes it easy for recipients to respond or follow up, without having to visit your website or scroll through past emails. | Include a primary phone number, business email, and website, and avoid unnecessary or personal contact details. |

-Consistent Formatting | Consistent formatting keeps signatures readable and professional across devices and email platforms. | Maintain consistent font size, spacing, and layout, and test signatures across different platforms and email clients to make sure they display properly. |
+| Consistent Formatting | Consistent formatting keeps signatures readable and professional across devices and email clients. | Maintain consistent font size, spacing, and layout, and test signatures across different email clients before rolling them out. |

 Email Signature Template Examples by Role